Global Cultural History

 Matthias Middell is Professor of Global History and Director of the Global and European Studies Institute at the University of Leipzig, Germany.

 Professor Middell’s research focuses on global history and its methodology, the history of cultural transfers, the history of historiography and universities.
 He has written extensively on the global implications of the French revolution, the history of East Central Europe since the eighteenth century, and on the transformations of the field of global history since the late nineteenth century.
-He is the co-editor of The Routledge Companion to the French Revolution in World History (2015, with Alan Forrest) and co-author of Transnational Challenges to National History Writing (Palgrave Macmillan, 2013, with Lluís Roura i Aulinas).
+He has recently edited The Routledge Handbook of Transregional Studies (2018), The Routledge Companion to the French Revolution in World History (2015, with Alan Forrest) and Transnational Challenges to National History Writing (2013, with Lluís Roura i Aulinas).
 He is also the editor of Comparativ – A Journal of Global History and Comparative Studies.

 Sujit Sivasundaram (University of Cambridge)

 Sujit Sivasundaram is Reader in World History at the University of Cambridge and Fellow in History at Gonville and Caius College.
-He has been a Visiting Professor at the Ecole des Hautes Etudes en Sciences Sociales (EHESS), Paris; a Visiting Senior Research Fellow at the Asia Research Institute of the National University of Singapore and the University of Sydney.
+He is also director of the Centre of South Asian Studies at the University of Cambridge.

-Professor Sivasundaram’s research interests are in the cultural history of the British Empire in the nineteenth century, with particular attention to knowledge about the environment, science, technology, medicine and religion.
-He has authored Nature and the Godly Empire: Science and Evangelical Mission in the Pacific, 1795-1850 (Cambridge Univ.
-Press, 2005) and Islanded: Britain, Sri Lanka and the Bounds of an Indian Ocean Colony (Chicago Univ.
-Press, 2013) and is currently working on a book on the rise of the British Empire and the age of revolutions in the Indian and Pacific oceans.
+Dr. Sivasundaram’s research interests are in the cultural history of the late eighteenth and early nineteenth centuries in the Indian and Pacific oceans.
+He is especially interested in knowledge about the environment, science, technology, medicine and religion.
+He has authored Nature and the Godly Empire: Science and Evangelical Mission in the Pacific, 1795–1850 (2005) and Islanded: Britain, Sri Lanka and the Bounds of an Indian Ocean Colony (2013), and edited Oceanic Histories (2017, with David Armitage and Alison Bashford).
+He is currently working on a book on the rise of the British Empire and the age of revolutions in the Indian and Pacific oceans.
 He is also a co-editor of The Historical Journal.

 Conference chair: Prof. Marek Tamm (Tallinn University), marek.tamm (at) tlu.ee